pdx-cs-sound/java-sound-linux/README.md

 ## Acknowledgments

 Thanks to the authors of Tritonus and the Java PulseAudio bindings.
-Thanks to WolinLabs for the nice sine wave demo.
+Thanks to WolinLabs for the sine wave demo.
 Thanks to ProgramCreek for the WAVE writer demo.